 Please provide names and email addresses for 2–3 suggested reviewers upon submitting your manuscript.
 Please choose reviewers that can help refine and improve your manuscript.

 Each corresponding author will be provided with a pdf file of the published manuscript.
 The open-access nature of the journal will make the author’s work freely and globally available to all interested readers.

-Because the journal is produced by volunteer editors and editorial assistants who do not have the time to make significant alterations to the format of a manuscript, please conform as closely as possible to the style of the most recent issue.
+Please conform as closely as possible to the style of the most recent issue.
 Submissions which do not conform closely to this format will be returned to the author for correction.

 Font: Times New Roman, 12 point throughout.

 Spacing: Double space throughout, with one extra line at the end of each section.
 Use only one space after each period.

 Title Page Photograph: Please submit a high quality photograph (minimum resolution: 300 dpi) for use on the title page.
 The photograph should be related to the content or topic of the article.